Ruth Ansel: Biography

+Legacy

 In 2008, the Wolfsonian-FIU organized an exhibition titled, The Thoughts on Democracy: Reinterpreting Norman Rockwell’s Four Freedoms.
 Ansel was one of 55 leading designers invited to contribute a poster based on the "Four Freedoms" posters created in 1943 by American illustrator Norman Rockwell.
 In 2009 she was invited to present her work at Moderna Museet in Stockholm, Sweden.
-In 2010 Hall of Femmes: Ruth Ansel was published, a book designed by Hjarta Smarta, highlighting her forty-year career and taking a look at what it was like to be the first female in these positions.
+In 2010, as the first book of the Hall of Femmes series, Hall of Femmes: Ruth Ansel was published.
+A book designed by Hjarta Smarta, highlighting her forty-year career and taking a look at what it was like to be the first woman in these positions.
 In 2011, Ansel was the recipient of the Art Director's Club prestigious Hall of Fame Award.